 His special interests were in congenital abnormalities of the heart and behavioural problems in children.
 He was a major contributor to the meetings of the Melbourne Paediatric Society, of which he was secretary for many years.

-The Library in 1952, with Jock's portrait
+The Library in 1952, with Jock's portrait on the mantle,

-on the table for smokers
+and ashtrays on the table for smokers

 His position as an authoritative children's physician, teacher, and examiner, allowed Jock to influence the thoughts and attitudes of the University of Melbourne's Faculty of Medicine and the Australasian College of Physicians, which slowly led to the field of paediatrics becoming a discipline in its own right.
 He also pioneered the view that children were not simply "small adults" in terms of their illness and treatment.